ConorWilliams/rsinc/README.md

 - `DEFAULT_DIRS` are a list of first level directories inside `BASE_L` and `BASE_R` which are synced when run with the `-D` or `--default` flags.
 - `HASH_NAME` is the name of the hash function used to detect file changes, run `rclone lsjson --hash 'BASE_R/path_to_file'` for available hash functions.
 SHA-1 seems to be the most widely supported.
 - `LOG_FOLDER` is the path where log files will be written to.
-- `MASTER` is the file that will store data about the contents of local and remote at the last run.
+- `MASTER` is the file that will store an image of the local files at the last run.
 - `TEMP_FILE` is a file used to detect if rsinc has crashed during a run.

 ## Using